MariaExtrella/QATestTheAgileMonkeys/README.md

     * def signIn = call read('signin.feature') adminDatas

-The response to the post, if everything goes fine has the idToken which we will use in every query.
-As it is a JSON response, it is saved in a variable an from it we'll get the authentication:
+The response to the post request, if everything goes fine, has the idToken used in every query.
+As it is a JSON response, it is saved in a variable an take for the authentication:

         Scenario: obtain a token for the admin user
            * def query =